San Jose Costa Rica

 Average Temperature: 65-78º F (18-26º C)

-San José, the capital of Costa Rica, gets a bad – and undeserved – rap.
+San Jose Costa Rica only recently started to get rid of the bad—and undeserved—rap.
 While it may not be oceanfront or surrounded by rainforest, the nation’s capital is a vibrant city home to rich cultural offerings, lively nightlife, and some of the country’s greatest grub.
-The city pulsates with life, and for good reason: approximately two-thirds of Costa Ricans live in San José and its suburbs, evidenced by the bustling streets, honking horns, and dense buildings that greet you.
+The city pulsates with life, and for good reason: approximately two-thirds of Costa Ricans live in San Jose and its suburbs, evidenced by the bustling streets, honking horns, and dense buildings that greet you.

 Attractions & Places to See